Hungry Healthy Happy

 • Get creative and use a selection of different vegetables based on personal preference, season or what you have in the fridge.

 • You can use a stick blender, jug blender or food processor to blend this.
-If putting in a jug blender or food processor, make sure it is cooled first, as hot sauce can cause it to explode.
+If putting in a jug blender or food processor, make sure it is cooled first, as hot sauce can cause the jug to break.
 You may need to blend it in batches, depending on how big your jug is.

 • If you don't want just vegetables, then top the dish with grilled chicken or salmon before serving.